 The two players – Cauley and Thomas – are clearly good friends, as they were recently filmed taking part in a series of silly challenges for an online video.
 Hopefully, this will have made Cauley’s insult a little easier to bear.

-Whenever it strikes, many men opt to follow a course of male hair loss treatment designed to stop thinning hair and encourage regrowth.
-Two clinically-proven products – finasteride 1mg and minoxidil – which are licensed by the MHRA in the UK and approved by the FDA in America are often prescribed together.
+Whenever it strikes, many men opt to use male hair loss treatment designed to stop thinning hair and encourage regrowth.
+Two clinically-proven products – finasteride 1mg and minoxidil – which are licensed by the MHRA in the UK and approved by the FDA in America are the only recognised treatments for this condition and can be used alone or together, depending on suitability.

-While the finasteride 1mg helps to block a testosterone by-product named DHT (which causes hair to gradually thin when men have an inherited sensitivity to it and can eventually lead to baldness), Belgravia’s specialists use topical applications of high strength minoxidil applied directly to the scalp to encourage regrowth.
+While the finasteride 1mg helps to block a testosterone by-product named DHT (which causes hair to gradually thin when men have an inherited sensitivity to it and can eventually lead to baldness), topical applications of high strength minoxidil is applied directly to the scalp to encourage hair growth.

 Stress may speed things up